 If the previous solution didn’t fix your issue, it may be the ordering of the hosts directive in your /etc/nsswitch.conf file.

 Take a look at your /etc/nsswitch.conf.
 It should have this line:

 hosts: files dns

-With the above line, your Linux system will look at files first which is /etc/hosts to resolve DNS.
-If it doesn’t find anything there, it will query DNS in /etc/resolv.conf.
+With the above line, your Linux system will look at files first, which is /etc/hosts to resolve DNS.
+If it finds nothing there, it will query DNS in /etc/resolv.conf.